Chaldene/pancam/To-Do.md

 -   Update decodeRAW_ImgHDR with new function
 -   Switch from os module to the new python path module
 -	Allow functions to check if a valid pickle file is found
+-   Generate HK Ess and Non-Ess Calibrated for Key Variables
+-   Change labels from 0,1,2,3 to WACL, WACR etc.